Kaisaan/lostkefin/README.md

 In the `manual` folder are scans for the game's manual.
 They were originally from [landofys.narod.ru](https://landofys.narod.ru/) which is now [landofys.com.ru](http://landofys.com.ru/) was scanned by Dragon.

 # Contributors
 A big thanks to these wonderful people for helping with this project!
-This project would not be where it is without any of them.
+This project would not be possible without any of them.
 - [Sam Farron](https://www.youtube.com/@samfarron) - Allowing me to use his translation as the basis of this project
 - [Etokapa](https://github.com/Etokapa/) - Text transcribing, making better batch files, making useful scripts, testing, graphics editing
 - [Seiichiro Mine](https://github.com/SeiichiroMine) - Translation, providing save files, making useful scripts